This brief tutorial explains what is JSLinux, and how to run Linux and other operating systems in your browser using

 The other notable feature is JSLinux allows you to create your own account.
 Create your new account at https://vfsync.org/signup.

-Once new account created, use ‘vflogin username’ to connect to your account.
+Once the new account is created, use 'vflogin username' to connect to your account.

 The performance?
 It was really quite good with a 4G Internet connection!
 I tried Linux 4.12 system and it booted very quickly.
 And, it compiles C programs, it has vi and emacs, it supports all shell commands.

 JSLinux also includes Windows 2000 system.
 The Windows fan boys can play the good old Windows programs by running this machine.

 As you see in the above screenshot, I am running Windows 2000 OS in Chromium browser inside Arch Linux.